dotnet/iot/src/devices/Nmea0183/README.md

 Each message has a talker identifier (see `TalkerIdentifier`), sentence identifier (see `SentenceId`), fields and optional checksum.

-An NMEA system typically consists of several devices The following sentence ids are currently supported:
+The following sentence ids are currently supported:

 - BOD: Bearing origin to destination